Convidicea Vaccine (Ad5-nCoV) Description

 February 13, 2021 - Pakistan's Drug Regulatory Authority, on the recommendations of an experts committee, approved the emergency use of Convidicea (Ad5-nCoV).
 Pakistan is the second country after Mexico to approve the vaccine.

-December 15, 2021 - CanSino, the Chinese vaccine that nobody talks about, begins its tests in southern Chile this Wednesday.
+December 15, 2021 - CanSino, the Chinese vaccine nobody talks about, begins its tests in southern Chile this Wednesday.
 In Chile, in addition to Sinovac, which has more than one hundred vaccinated volunteers in the country, CanSino Biologics began its tests in Santiago two weeks ago and began its tests this Wednesday in the south, in conjunction with the Universidad de la Frontera (UFRO), seeking to enroll people from Talcahuano, Valdivia, Osorno, Temuco, and Puerto Montt.
-The vaccine, developed by CanSino, the Beijing Institute of Biotechnology, and the Academy of Military Medical Sciences, is a viral vector vaccine similar to that of Gamaleya's AstraZeneca and Gam-COVID-Vac, the latter developed in Russia.
+The vaccine, developed by CanSino, the Beijing Institute of Biotechnology, and the Academy of Military Medical Sciences, is a viral vector vaccine similar to Gamaleya's AstraZeneca and Gam-COVID-Vac developed in Russia.

 December 6, 2020 - The Health Ministry has allowed Russia's participation in the massive international multi-center randomized placebo-controlled third phase of clinical trials of the candidate coronavirus vaccine's efficacy and immunogenicity Ad5-nCov made by CanSino Biologics.
 The international trials are conducted in partnership with Petrovax," the company said.